starlabspro/RateExchanger/README.md

 Does the following:
 * Fetches the latest rates from Fixer.io
 * Stores the rates in a database
-* Stores the rates in a cache
+* Stores the rates in a cache (updated after 30minutes per Currency)
 * Provides an API to get the latest rates through a REST API

 ## UserRateExchanger Service
 Does the following:
 * Provides an API for the User to get the latest rates through a REST API
-* Checks the request limit for the User
+* Checks the request limit for the User (Set to 10 requests per hour)
 * Calls the RateExchanger Service to get the latest rates

 ## How to run the application